Olex2/Olex2Manual/Tasks/09_twinned_structures.md

 #### Merohedral and psedudo-merhohedral twinning
 Those where the reciprocal lattices (i.e. reflection positions) exactly overlap.
 It is relatively simple to treat and procedures are described below.
 In this type of twinning, a twin law and twin scale factor are added to the head of the .ins file below the UNIT instruction in the form

-    > TWIN -1 0 1 0 -1 0 0 0 1 2
+>CODE TWIN -1 0 1 0 -1 0 0 0 1 2
-    > BASF 0.1
+BASF 0.1

 Where; `-1 0 1 0 -1 0 0 0 1 2` is a 3 by 3 matrix to define the twin law, 2 is the no. of twin components and BASF is the twin scale factor.
 An arbitrary value <1 is selected which is subsequently refined

 #### Non-merohedral twinning
 Non-merohedral twinning, where only some of the reflections overlap, are more complicated and require the preparation of a different type of .hkl file (an HKLF 5 file) prior to refinement within Olex2.
-A `CODE BASF number` (where 'number' is an arbitrary number <1) line is included in the .ins file, but no TWIN law.
+A `CODE BASF number` (where `number' is an arbitrary number <1) line is included in the .ins file, but no TWIN law.
 Only one twin law can be applied to the data at any time (with the exception of including racemic twinning alongside a twin law).
 Any twin laws that are being applied to the data are displayed below the refinement statistics at the top of the GUI panel .

 ### For merohedral and pseudo merohedral twins